 I.S.
 228 David A. Boody

-Boody's Magnet Program draws students from all over Brooklyn and boasts an especially strong music program.
+Boody's Magnet program draws students from all over Brooklyn and is especially strong in music.
 There are nine magnets: computer, art, athletics, dance, science, music, vocal musical theater, creative writing, and chess.
 Music has a jazz band, a concert band, a string orchestra and a winds ensemble.
 In 2008 and 2010, they performed at Carnegie Hall.